PassbirdCo/MetaKeepCodeSamples/polygon-id/wallet/flutter/README.md

 1. Navigate to the [PolygonID sample issuer](https://issuer-ui.polygonid.me/).
 2. Import a new `KYCAgeCredential-v4.json` schema from https://raw.githubusercontent.com/iden3/claim-schema-vocab/main/schemas/json/KYCAgeCredential-v4.json
 3. Issue a `SIG` based `KYCAgeCredential` to your `DID` using the schema imported in the previous step and open up the QR code page of the issued credential.
-4. Click on the `Authenticate` button, followed by `right arrow` button in the wallet application button to add credentials to your identity.
+4. Click on the `Authenticate` button, followed by the `right arrow` button in the wallet application button to add credentials to your identity.
 It will open up a QR code scanner.
 5. Scan the QR code generated in step 3.
 6. MetaKeep will ask for your consent to sign a message to create a new credential.
 Click on the `Allow` button to sign the message and a new credential will be added to your identity.

 ### 4. View Credentials

-Navigate to the `Authenticate` button, followed by `right arrow` button to view all the credentials stored in the application.
+Navigate to the `Authenticate` button, followed by the `right arrow` button to view all the credentials stored in the application.

 ### 5. Create & Verify Age Proof